Shinjini708/customer-sentiment-iphone15/README.md

 Let me know if you'd like me to generate the `requirements.txt` content based on your project libraries!

 ## ✅ Conclusion

-Most reviews show a positive sentiment toward the iPhone 15, highlighting performance and camera quality.
-Some negative reviews mention pricing and battery concerns.
+This project analyzed customer reviews for the iPhone 15 128GB on Flipkart using sentiment analysis.
+The majority of users shared positive feedback on performance, camera quality, and value.
+However, recurring concerns about price and battery life were also identified.
+These insights can guide product improvements and help businesses tailor marketing strategies to customer sentiment.

 Add project README